nhsconnect/Dose-Syntax-Implementation/pages/explore/careconnect-medication-request-1.md

 A clinical example would be for the VTM "Insulin lispro" which is more commonly referenced by the leading brand "Humalog".
 Trade family concepts are taken from the SNOMED-CT hierarchy as a  descendant of the concept 9191801000001103 Trade family.

 There is no part of the Medication resource that is suitable to convey a SNOMED coded Trade Family.
 This includes the "manufacturer" which is a reference to a CareConnect-Organization-1 structure that is used for organisational contact details such as name, address, ODS code etc. opposed to a SNOMED code Trade Family.
-The solution therefore is to convey the Trade Family within the **medication.text** narrative using the syntax "<VTM> (<Trade Family>)".
+The solution therefore is to convey the Trade Family within the **medication.text** narrative within brackets after the VTM description.

-For example;
-"Insulin lispro (Humalog)"
-Where "Insulin lispro" is the VTM description and "Humalog" is the Trade Family description

 #### VMP or AMP ####

 Where a Virtual Medicinal Product (VMP) or Actual Medicinal Product (AMP) are prescribed in Primary Care, the requested quantity and unit of measure of the product is also required.
 This can be populated within the **dispenseRequest** as part of the CareConnect-MedicationRequest-1 structure definition.
 The dispenseRequest contains a simple quantity and coded unit of measure.
 Any unit of measure can be used from the SNOMED-CT hierarchy as a descendant of 767524001 Unit of measure (qualifier value).
-Most, but not all units relevant to medication dosage instructions, are contained within the hierarchy as a descendant of 732935002 | Unit of presentation (unit of presentation).
+Most, but not all units relevant to medication dosage instructions, are contained within the hierarchy as a descendant of 732935002 Unit of presentation (unit of presentation).

 ### medication.text ###